plebbit/plebbit-js/README.md

   appearance?: SubplebbitAppearance
   flairs?: Flair[] // list of flairs authors and mods can choose from }
-SubplebbitAppearance { // any value set by the sub owner that changes the appearance of the sub title?: string description?: string primaryColor?: string secondaryColor?: string avatarUrl?: string
+SubplebbitAppearance { // values suggested by the sub owner, the client can ignore them primaryColor?: string secondaryColor?: string avatarUrl?: string